ayush111111/ayush111111.github.io/_posts/2021-1-16-Hello-World.md

 * a.
 The red line present on the formula track is to be followed.

 * b.
-A "mask" is developed using the RGB values of the input image are thresholded such that only red colour is highlighted.
+A "mask" is developed using the RGB (or hsv) values of the input image are thresholded such that only red colour is highlighted.

 * c.
 Overlaying this mask over the input image gives us a red coloured blob representing the line to be followed.